felix-engelmann/dranspose/docs/reference/high_rate.md

 ## Worker to Reducer

 Another rate limit stems from the invocation of `process_result` in the reducer.
 It is usually limited to around 1000 invocations per second and considerably less if the payload performs complex computation.
 The `timer` function can be used to minimize the computation load on `process_result`.
-A good way to prevent this bottleneck is to return `None` in `process_event` at the worker as often as possible.
+A good way to prevent this bottleneck is to return `None` in `process_event` at the worker as often as possible and return a batch of results from the worker at a lower rate.
 Only non-`None` values are sent to the reducer and are processed. `None` outputs from the worker mark the event as done.

 ## Single Ingester ZMQ